patrickernandes/slackware/README.md

 ### Some considerations:

 - All necessary folders and files, including the ISO image will be created in the "/iso" work folder.
+- Your Slackware must be installed on a single partition.
 - Not UEFI support.
 - Make a backup before! :)